MRtrix3/mrtrix3/docs/reference/commands/amp2response.rst

 -  **-directions path** provide an external text file containing the directions along which the amplitudes are sampled

-DW Shell selection options
+DW shell selection options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-shell list** specify one or more diffusion-weighted gradient shells to use during processing, as a comma-separated list of the desired approximate b-values.
+-  **-shells list** specify one or more diffusion-weighted gradient shells to use during processing, as a comma-separated list of the desired approximate b-values.
 Note that some commands are incompatible with multiple shells, and will throw an error if more than one b-value is provided.

 -  **-lmax values** specify the maximum harmonic degree of the response function to estimate (can be a comma-separated list for multi-shell data)